Add GeoGirafe to an existing GeoMapFish project

 If you want to run it without Docker, follow the instructions here: https://gitlab.com/geogirafe/gg-sample

-Build Geogirafe with Docker
+Build GeoGirafe with Docker

-In your existing Dockerfile, before the last image (usually called gmf_config), add a build step for Geogirafe and copy the resulting assets into the config image.
+In your existing Dockerfile, before the last image (usually called gmf_config), add a build step for GeoGirafe and copy the resulting assets into the config image.
 The lines to add are highlighted below.

 ...